mesosphere/dcos-docs-site/pages/services/cassandra/2.6.0-3.11.4/release-notes/index.md

 - Upgraded {{ model.techShortName }} to version `3.11.4`
 - Upgraded SDK library to version `0.56.1`
+- Oracle JDK has been replaced with OpenJDK 8
 ## New Features

 - Added support for both [custom](/services/{{ model.serviceName }}/2.6.0-3.11.4/configuration/#custom-authentication-and-authorization) and {{model.techName}}'s [native](/services/{{ model.serviceName }}/2.6.0-3.11.4/configuration/#native-authentication-and-authorization) authentication and authorization mechanisms